biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ### Frequent Batch Auction (FBA)

-The model used by Biyachain for on-chain order matching.
+The model used by Biya Chain for on-chain order matching.
 This model uses capital more efficiently compared to Continuous Double Auction (CDA), which is utilized by most of the Centralized exchanges offering crypto derivatives and traditional financial markets.
 The Frequent Batch Auction model also eliminates front-running possibilities.

 ### Full node

-A computer connected to the \[Biyachain mainnet that can validate transactions and interact with Biyachain.
+A computer connected to the \[Biya Chain mainnet that can validate transactions and interact with Biya Chain.
 All active validators run full nodes.

 ### Gas Fees